 It’s especially true for “failures”.
 To me, there is no failure: only opportunities to grow.
 Experimenting new techniques, even if they fail, will improve your learning abilities.

 You can collect external feedback from everybody around you: colleagues, mentor, your boyfriend (or girlfriend), or even Reddit users.

-You can seek external feedback about your learning strategies as well but, unless you know people very interested by learning itself, it might be more difficult.
+You can also seek external feedback about your learning strategies but, unless you know people very interested by learning itself, it might be more difficult.

 Types of Eternal Feedback

 You can receive essentially three types of external feedback:

 - Feedback telling you that you’re wrong, and explaining what’s wrong.

 - Feedback telling you that you’re wrong, explaining what’s wrong, and teaching you how to fix it.

 The first type of feedback is easy to get.
 They are pretty useful when there is only one good answer.

 For example, if you’re arguing on the Internet that objects in PHP are passed by copy and not by reference, somebody telling you that you’re wrong can push you searching the undeniable truth and find that, indeed, you were wrong.
 You can therefore correct your misconceptions.